Relationships and Sex Education (RSE) Policy

 Pupils are taught about what constitutes a healthy relationship, made aware of what is inappropriate sexual behaviour, as well as issues surrounding consent, body image, gender-identity and sexuality.
 Children are taught about the dangers of online sexual behaviour, including sexting and pornography.

-Sex education is usually described as ‘how babies are made and born’ and is clearly distinct from the changing adolescent body and is taught both in science lessons and as part of PSHE.
-The science department aims to ensure that pupils have a biological understanding of puberty and adolescence, conception, pregnancy and birth as part of the human life-cycle.
+We define Sex Education, in accordance with the DfE guidance, as “how babies are made and born” and is clearly distinct from learning about ‘Developing bodies’ i.e. puberty which is taught both in science lessons and as part of PSHE.
+The science department aims to ensure that pupils have a biological understanding of puberty and adolescence, conception, pregnancy and birth as part of the human lifecycle.
 In PSHE, the emphasis is more on understanding the emotional and social effects of adolescence and puberty, sexual relationships and behaviours.
-If parents wish to withdraw their child from aspects of sex education, they should approach the Head of the Junior Department (ATR) or the Head of the Senior Department (STR) or the Head of PSHE (RA) to discuss this in more detail.

 Lessons are tailored to the maturity of children and delivered in an age-appropriate manner.
 Trevor-Roberts aims for these lessons to be inclusive and supportive, providing a safe space for children to ask questions and voice any worries they may have (e.g. using an anonymous questions box), within the limits of confidentiality and with supporting ground rules.
 RSE is taught by the Form Teachers in the Junior Department (Years 1 to 4) and by the English Teachers in the Senior Department up to Medius and Transitus (Year 6).
 In Secundus and Primus (Years 7 and 8), it is taught by the Head of PSHE.